 Richard Twinn told the audience that the biggest change UKGBC has seen in the last two years is from the investment community: “The climate emergency is now having an impact on their decision-making; they want net zero strategies.”

 Property developer Berkeley Group, which is currently building 10% of London’s new homes, also recognises that it needs to be part of the solution.
-Louise Clarke described how the Group is taking a lead on zero carbon homes by improving the energy efficiency of their developments and putting in place transition plans to make sure that new homes are not only zero carbon by 2030 but continue to be throughout their lifetime.
+Louise Clarke described how the Group is taking a lead on sustainable homes by improving the energy efficiency of their developments and putting in place transition plans to make sure that new homes are not only zero carbon by 2030 but continue to be throughout their lifetime.
 They’re also incorporating more green spaces into their developments to create more resilient places that will adapt to the climate as it changes in the future.

 While Berkeley Group’s focus is on new homes, both Kristen and Richard also stressed the importance of retrofitting existing buildings.
 “The elephant in the room are existing homes and how we retrofit them all by 2050,” said Richard.
 “We need to retrofit 1.8 homes every minute between now and 2050 to achieve net zero.”